slotix/dbconvert-streams-website/docs/guide/getting-started.md

 _Data Stream configuration_ is a set of source and target connection parameters and other options for collecting, transmitting, and delivering data.

-## DBConvert Stream (DBS) Architecture.
+## DBConvert Streams (DBS) Architecture.

-DBConvert Stream consists of several components running on your hardware or deployed in one or multiple virtual machines in a cloud.
+DBConvert Streams consists of several components running on your hardware or deployed in one or multiple virtual machines in a cloud.

 ### DBS components